-Capital expenditures during the current year period totaled \$3.5 million compared to \$1.8 million in the prior year period.
-We anticipate that capital expenditures will be approximately \$8 million in fiscal 2012, primarily relating to expenditures in support of requirements for new product programs and the upgrade and replacement of existing equipment.
+Capital expenditures during the current year-to-date period totaled \$9.6 million compared to \$5.7 million in the prior year-to-date period.
+We anticipate that capital expenditures will be approximately \$11 million in fiscal 2012, primarily relating to expenditures in support of requirements for new product programs and the upgrade and replacement of existing equipment.

 On February 26, 2009, our Board of Directors took action to suspend payment of our \$0.15 per common share quarterly dividend to conserve cash.
-On August 4, 2010, our Board of Directors declared a special one-time cash dividend of \$1.20 per common share payable on October 29, 2010 to shareholders of record on October 8, 2010.
+On August 4, 2010, our Board of Directors declared a special one-time cash dividend of \$1.20 per common share payable on October 29, 2010.
 The special dividend totaled approximately \$4.0 million and was funded with current cash balances.
-Although we believe the outlook for our business is generally positive, the uncertain strength of economic recovery in North America, and the effect that this and the recent restructuring of our two largest customers may have on STRATTEC have resulted in both management and our Board being cautious about reinstating our regular dividend at the rate in place prior to the dividend suspension.
-However, our Board of Directors, on August 23, 2011, decided to reinstate our regular quarterly dividend by declaring a quarterly cash dividend of \$0.10 per common share that was paid on September 30, 2011 to shareholders of record as of September 15, 2011.
-The quarterly dividend totaled approximately \$1.4 million annually, all of which was and is expected to be funded by current cash balances.
+Although we believe the outlook for our business is generally positive, the uncertain strength of the economic recovery in North America, and the effect that this and the recent restructuring of our two largest customers may have on STRATTEC have resulted in both management and our Board being cautious about reinstating our regular quarterly cash dividend at the rate in place prior to the dividend suspension.
+However, our Board of Directors, on August 23, 2011, did reinstate a regular quarterly cash dividend at a level of \$0.10 per common share.
+A quarterly cash dividend of \$0.10 per common share was paid on each of September 30, 2011, December 30, 2011, and March 30, 2012.
+Each quarterly dividend totaled approximately \$335,000, and is expected to equal approximately \$1.4 million annually, all of which was and is expected to be funded by current cash balances.

 Our Board of Directors has authorized a stock repurchase program to buy back outstanding shares of our common stock.
-Shares authorized for buy back under the program totaled 3,839,395 at October 2, 2011.
-A total of 3,655,322 shares have been repurchased as of October 2, 2011, at a cost of approximately \$136.4 million.
-No shares were repurchased during the three months ended October 2, 2011.
+Shares authorized for buy back under the program totaled 3,839,395 at April 1, 2012.
+A total of 3,655,322 shares have been repurchased over the life of the program through April 1, 2012, at a cost of approximately \$136.4 million.
+No shares were repurchased during the three or nine month periods ended April 1, 2012.
 Additional repurchases may occur from time to time and are expected to continue to be funded by cash flow from operations and current cash balances.
-Based on the current economic environment and our preference to conserve cash for other uses, we anticipate minimal or no stock repurchase activity for the remainder of fiscal year 2012.
+Based on the current economic environment and our preference to conserve cash for other uses, we do not anticipate any stock repurchase activity for the remainder of fiscal year 2012.

 We have a \$25 million secured revolving credit facility ("Credit Facility") with BMO Harris Bank N.A.
 The Credit Facility expires August 1, 2014.
 Interest on borrowings under the Credit Facility is at varying rates based, at our option, on the London Interbank Offering Rate plus one percent or the bank's prime rate.
 The Credit Facility contains a restrictive financial covenant that requires us to maintain a minimum net worth level.
-There were no outstanding borrowings under the Credit Facility at October 2, 2011 or September 26, 2010.
-We had no borrowings under any third party debt facilities during the three months ended October 2, 2011 or September 26, 2010.
+There were no outstanding borrowings under the Credit Facility at April 1, 2012 or March 27, 2011.
+We had no borrowings under any third party debt facilities during the nine months ended April 1, 2012 or March 27, 2011.
 We believe that the Credit Facility is adequate, along with existing cash balances and cash flow from operations, to meet our anticipated capital expenditure, working capital, dividend and operating expenditure requirements.